Ecological overshoot: Causes

 The majority of the world currently follow an economic paradigm that seeks to grow all three of the IPAT parameters: population size, affluence and use of technology.
 These behaviour patterns are causing escalating environmental damage and there is evidence for growing risk of ecological collapse.

 The outcomes from various possible human behaviour scenarios have been explored in a demographic model developed by Prof Chris Bystroff.
 According to the Bystroff predictions, continuing with the growth economic paradigm will result in a rapid decrease in population numbers halving global population by 2040.
 The Bystroff predictions are echoed in further research by Dr William E. Rees, who originally developed the concept of Ecological Footprint.
 This research states that to reduce ecological overshoot it is necessary to reduce economic consumption drastically to stop growing the economy and to repay the accrued ecological debt by restoration and rewilding back to the one planet level or less.
 A recent review of the World 3 demographic model by KPMG also concludes that humans need to rethink their pursuit of economic growth or anticipate collapse by 2040.
+For countries that have already achieved social affluence, although their social performance and resource utilization levels are high, the ecological overshoot brought about by these developments is still maintaining a continuously increasing trend.
+On the other hand, many low-income countries tried increasing their per capita wealth through economic activities to improve their social shortfalls.
+However, their social development is slower than the resulting increase in ecological overshoot.
+In this case, the ecological environment will be more overwhelmed.

 It is important to bear in mind that the data collected by the Global Footprint Network (GFN) makes the assumption that the whole biocapacity of the Earth is entirely at the disposal of humanity.
 However it is evident that we need biodiversity in order to survive, therefore unless we reserve some of the global biocapacity for other species we cannot survive.
 Several organisations argue that to reinstate biodiversity to levels comparable to those preceding the high extinction rates associated with the ongoing Holocene extinction event, at least 50% of the Earths biocapacity would need to be protected as nature reserve areas which are kept free from human intervention.
 This suggestion was presented in the book titled Half Earth.
 Global Footprint Network data shows that for over 50 years humanity has been stressing the ecosystems on the planet beyond their ability to recover.

+A crisis of human behaviour (the Human Behavioural Crisis) has been highlighted as the driver of anthropogenic ecological overshoot in a peer-reviewed World Scientists' Warning paper led by Joseph J. Merz and co-authored by William E. Rees, Phoebe Barnard et al.